Antoine Laurain

 In 2015 The President’s Hat was adapted for television (France 2) with Frédéric Diefenthal, Michel Leeb, Frédérique Bell and Roland Giraud (directed by Robin Davis, music by Vladimir Cosma).

-The Red Notebook [La femme au carnet rouge] was published in 2014 and was translated into 22 languages, under the German title of Liebe mit zwei Unbekannten (Hoffmann und Campe), and the Italian title of La donna dal taccuino rosso (Einaudi).
+The Red Notebook [La femme au carnet rouge] was published in 2014 and was translated into 22 languages, including under the German title of Liebe mit zwei Unbekannten (Hoffmann und Campe) and the Italian title of La donna dal taccuino rosso (Einaudi).
 The cinematic rights were sold to UGC.

 In 2016, the German translation of The Red Notebook made the Spiegel bestseller list, and the German translation of The President’s Hat became the eighth-highest selling book in Germany that year.
 French Rhapsody [Rhapsodie française] was published the same year by Flammarion.
 Antoine Laurain returned to the US for the French Rhapsody tour, which consisted of six cities in nine days, and which confirmed the popularity of his books beyond the French borders.

-On the 11th of April 2020, Camilla Parker Bowles, the Duchess of Cornwall and wife of Prince Charles, published a list of nine books she recommended for reading during the COVID-19 lockdown on her Instagram account.
+On the 11th of April 2020, Camilla Parker Bowles, the Queen of England and wife of Charles III, published a list of nine books she recommended for reading during the COVID-19 lockdown on the Clarence House Instagram account, the account previously used to provide updates on King Charles and Queen Camilla's activities.
 Only one French title appeared: The Red Notebook by Antoine Laurain.
-The list would reach the whole world.

-The Duchess of Cornwall's list: